Metro looks to employee vaccinations as milestone in moving toward recovery

 Metro has operated over the past 10 months with the help of federal funding, the latest of which will come in the form of a $610 million boost from last month’s federal relief bill.

-An increase in service will not happen until there is widespread distribution of vaccines throughout the region, according to a timeline of Metro’s recovery plan.
+An increase in service will not happen until there is widespread distribution of vaccine doses throughout the region, according to a timeline of Metro’s recovery plan.
 Service will be restored to prior levels based on demand and economic activity, and fare revenue is expected to help pay for any increase.

 Metro officials have said they also are also hoping for more federal help by the end of the year.